Renewing your Trade Mark Registration

 Consequences of non-renewal

-Failure to renew a trade mark by the expiry date means that the trade mark will lose any rights and will be labeled lapsed.
-However, registration can be renewed within a six-month period after the renewal date.
+Failure to renew a trade mark by the expiry date means that the trade mark loses any rights conferred by registration and will be considered to have lapsed.
+However,registration can be renewed within a six-month period after the renewal date.
 When this period has elapsed, the trade mark will be deleted from the Australian Trade Marks Register.
 Unless you can successfully get an extension of time, you may need to lodge a new application for the trade mark.
 Your trade mark attorney can advise you of your options should you miss a renewal deadline.